sebaxtian/tangara-evaluation/src/README.md

 **PLOT_CHARTS**: allowed values: **True**, **''**

 If you want to skip the Plot Charts process because it takes a long time to finish, leave it empty to skip or 'True' otherwise.

+**TANGARA_REFERENCE**: Tangara sensor is used as a reference to validate data from target sensors.

+**TANGARA_TARGETS**: CSV file with the list of target sensors to validate the data.
+Use the **example.targets.csv** file as an example.

+**THRESHOLD_MISSING_DATA**: Use this value as the minimum threshold of data to have.
+No data 0.0 and 1.0 all data.

+**THRESHOLD_CORRELATION_DATA**: Use this value to determine the minimum positive correlation that should exist between the data.
+No correlation 0.0 and 1.0 strong correlation.